gtrdp/masters-thesis-guntur/LogBook/02-october.md

 			- Explain that ground truth checking is kind of reinventing the wheel, as there is already a paper that discusses the relation of probe request and social density.
 			- Explain that we are particularly interested with the relation of probe request and access point count.
 			- Explain the aim of this research, which will be implemented in BeHapp app.
+			- Explain the drawbacks of panoramic picture: cut human, unaligned images.
+	- Working on the new device (raspberry and new wifi dongle).
+	- Working on gopro.
+	- Investigate the relation of WiFi signal strength and distance.